srdtrk/cw-ica-controller/README.md

 ![cw-ica-controller](./docs/static/img/cw-ica-controller.svg)

 This is a `CosmWasm` smart contract that communicates with the golang `ica/host` module on the counterparty chain to create and manage **one** interchain account.
 This contract can also execute callbacks based on the result of the interchain account transaction.
 Because this is a `CosmWasm` implementation of the entire ICA controller, the chain that this contract is deployed on need **not** have the ICA module enabled.
 Moreover, the counterparty chain need not have `CosmWasm` support.
-This contract uses CosmWasm 2.0 but can be deployed on chains that support `CosmWasm` `v1.4+`.
+This contract uses `CosmWasm` `v2.1` but can be deployed on chains that support `CosmWasm` `v1.4+`.

 **A documentation website for this contract is [here](https://srdtrk.github.io/cw-ica-controller/).**